Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Thank you, Jill.
 Before we go through the results, let me review some of the more meaningful activities that have taken place since our last earnings call.
 In April, we announced that we and Cunningham Broadcasting will acquire the stock of Bonten Media Group Holdings and the membership interest of Esteem Broadcasting for an aggregate purchase price of $240 million.
 Bonten owns 14 television stations in eight markets and provides services to four stations pursuant to a joint sales agreement.

-In addition to expanding our reach and regional presence, we believe our economies of scale will help us bring improvements to these smaller market stations including improvements in news and other quality local programming and multicast opportunities.
+In addition to expanding our reach and regional presence, we believe our economies of scale will help us bring improvements to these smaller market stations, including improvements in news and other quality local programming and multicast opportunities.

-In March, we announced that we acquire the assets of Tennis Media Company, the owner of Tennis magazine and Tennis.com making us the destination for all things tennis and tennis lifestyle.
+In March, we announced that we acquired the assets of Tennis Media Company, the owner of Tennis magazine and Tennis.com, making us the destination for all things tennis and tennis lifestyle.
 The price was $8 million plus an additional $6 million earn-out potential.
-The transaction creates a unified media platform that combines Tennis Channel and its premium OTT product with Tennis.com, the most visited tennis online platform in the world and Tennis magazine, the sport's most circulated print publication.
+The transaction creates a unified media platform that combines Tennis Channel and its premium OTT product with Tennis.com, the most visited tennis online platform in the world, and Tennis magazine, the sport's most circulated print publication.

 We also sold Alarm Funding in the quarter for $200 million.
 Alarm was purchased in November 2007 with invested capital of approximately $10.5 million.
 After repayment of debt and other costs, we realized an annual IRR of approximately 25% on our investment.
 In addition to being an accretive investment, the sale of Alarm Funding allows us to deploy proceeds into core business opportunities such as Bonten.

 In April, we announced the merger of American Sports Network with 120 Sports.
-The rebranded operations combined ASN's distribution and live collegiate games with 120's live studio programs, Silver Chalice's Campus Insiders and professional sports highlights.
+The rebranded operations combined ASN's distribution and live collegiate games with 120's live studio programs, Silver Chalice's Campus Insiders, and professional sports highlights.
 The multiplatform sports network features linear broadcast and a comprehensive digital and premium OTT offering that puts ASN on a faster path of probability and increased and upgraded content.

-Rounding out our content highlights, we are very excited to report that our TV stations recently were a recipient of 33 Edward R. Murrow Awards including awards for overall excellence for WJLA in Washington, D.C., and WGME in Portland, Maine.
+Rounding out our content highlights, we are very excited to report that our TV stations recently were a recipient of 33 Edward R. Murrow Awards, including awards for overall excellence for WJLA in Washington, D.C., and WGME in Portland, Maine.
 Congratulations to all of our news personnel.

-On the distribution front, we're making progress with virtual MVPDs having signed on to the ABC affiliate deal with YouTube and DIRECTV NOW.
-In addition, we continue to engage directly with the virtual MVPDs and you should expect to hear more from us on this front later this year.
+On the distribution front, we're making progress with virtual MVPDs, having signed on to the ABC affiliate deal with YouTube and DIRECTV NOW.
+In addition, we continue to engage directly with the virtual MVPDs, and you should expect to hear more from us on this front later this year.

 As part of our content initiatives, we're launching KidsClick, a national multiplatform programming block geared for children.
-KidsClick is expected to launch in July and will air daily and feature robust and age-appropriate content on all screens, including broadcast television, online, mobile and over-the-top.
+KidsClick is expected to launch in July and will air daily, and feature robust and age-appropriate content on all screens, including broadcast television, online, mobile and over-the-top.

-In the first quarter, we launched two new emerging networks, CHARGE! and TBD on the success of COMET which we launched 18 months ago.
-We're pleased with COMET's performance reaching approximately 80% of the U.S. households and having strong ratings in both primetime and weekends often rivaling well distributed cable networks.
+In the first quarter, we launched two new emerging networks, CHARGE! and TBD on the success of COMET, which we launched 18 months ago.
+We're pleased with COMET's performance reaching approximately 80% of the U.S. households, and having strong ratings in both primetime and weekends often rivaling well distributed cable networks.
 COMET's recent launch as a standalone app on Roku and Apple TV are resulting in solid viewing times and impression loads despite minimal promotion.

 Turning to ATSC 3.0, we continue to be very busy on this front, most recently announcing an agreement with Saankhya Labs.
-Saankhya Labs is a leader in the development of cognitive software-defined radio chips and will be working to accelerate the design of ATSC 3.0 chipsets that will enable various types of consumer devices to receive the next generation broadcast standard.
+Saankhya Labs is a leader in the development of cognitive software-defined radio chips, and will be working to accelerate the design of ATSC 3.0 chipsets that will enable various types of consumer devices to receive the next generation broadcast standard.

-We also announced the memorandum of understanding with Nexstar Media Group to form a consortium that will promote innovation and develop and explore products and services associated with the ATSC 3.0 nationwide network as well as monetization opportunities such as virtual MVPD platforms, multicast channels, automotive applications, single frequency networks and wireless data applications.
+We also announced a memorandum of understanding with Nexstar Media Group to form a consortium that will promote innovation and develop and explore products and services associated with the ATSC 3.0 nationwide network, as well as monetization opportunities such as virtual MVPD platforms, multicast channels, automotive applications, single frequency networks, and wireless data applications.

-Furthermore, we're in the process of launching our ATSC 3.0 beta test in Baltimore, Washington markets towards developing enhanced content, targeted advertising and mobile distribution.
+Furthermore, we're in the process of launching our ATSC 3.0 beta test in Baltimore, Washington markets towards developing enhanced content, targeted advertising, and mobile distribution.

 On the regulatory front, the FCC vote to reinstate the UHF discount was a reasonable first step in bringing antiquated broadcast rules in line with the realities of today's diverse media landscape.
-Further modernization of the broadcast regulations will benefit consumers to economies of scale that allow broadcasters to invest more in local news and quality local programming.
+Further modernization of the broadcast regulations will benefit consumers through economies of scale that allow broadcasters to invest more in local news and quality local programming.

 Lucy A. Rutishauser - Sinclair Broadcast Group, Inc.

 Thank you, Chris.
-Before we go into the financial details, I am pleased to report that for first quarter we met guidance for media revenue and EBITDA and beat free cash flow guidance.
+Before getting into the financial details, I am pleased to report that for first quarter, we met guidance for media revenue and EBITDA, and beat free cash flow guidance.

 Turning to the details, media revenues for the first quarter were $602 million, an increase of 13% or $71 million higher than first quarter 2016.
 On a pro forma basis, first quarter 2017 media revenues were 9% higher than pro forma first quarter 2016, primarily due to increases in digital revenues and retransmission fee.
 Political revenues in the first quarter were $2 million versus $24 million in the prior year.